Canadian public debt: Risk factors: interest rates, economic growth, and currency valuation changes

 Major risk factors that can increase government debt include slowing economic growth, rising interest rates, and a decline in the value of the Canadian dollar.

 Rising interest rates increase public debt charges, raising government expenditures.
 From 2011 to 2021, falling rates meant that while public debt rose, public debt charges decreased from $29 billion to $24 billion.
 The average interest paid on the federal debt was 4.6% in FY2007–2008, and by FY2020-2021 it was 1.4%.
-However, economist Don Drummond, a former Finance Department assistant deputy minister, said in October 2020 that the interest rate on public debt would certainly rise from the level at that time, which was by far the lowest in post-war experience.
+However, economist Don Drummond said in October 2020 that the interest rate on public debt would certainly rise from the level at that time, which was by far the lowest in post-war experience.
 With federal government debt over $1 trillion, every one percentage point rise in the effective interest rate adds more than $10 billion per year to the federal deficit.

 Drummond also noted that slow economic growth would reduce government tax revenue.
 Further, slower growth of GDP relative to growth of debt will increase the ratio of debt to GDP.

 As of 2019, the International Monetary Fund views exchange rate risk as low for Canada because 90% of general government outstanding marketable debt instruments are denominated in Canadian dollars.
 For the 10% of debt denominated in foreign currency, there is exchange rate risk since if the Canadian dollar falls in value, a larger quantity of Canadian dollars is needed to repay the debt.